mtheli/philips_shaver/README.md

 ![Screenshot of the device inHA](./images/screenshot.png)

 The integration connects to your shaver via **Bluetooth Low Energy (BLE)** to provide status, usage, and advanced telemetry data.
-It employs a dual-connection approach:
+It automatically detects the capabilities of your specific model during setup to only show relevant entities and employs a dual-connection approach:

 1.  **Live Connection:** A persistent connection is maintained while the device is in range and active, offering instant updates for shaving status, motor metrics, and cleaning progress.
 2.  **Poll Fallback:** A periodic poll (every 60 seconds) runs as a fallback to retrieve data when the device is in standby.